ihleung/simplePOS/README.md

 ## Description

-Object Oriented Programming Project at Seneca in C++ okay
+Object Oriented Programming Project from Seneca in C++